krystalmejia24/bakery/README.md

 #### Export the environment variables:

-Please reach out to the [Propeller](https://cbsinteractive.github.io/propeller) team for configuring your access prior to working with propeller origin channels.

     $ export BAKERY_CLIENT_TIMEOUT=5s
     $ export BAKERY_HTTP_PORT=:8082
+    $ export BAKERY_ENABLE_AUTH=false
     $ export BAKERY_ORIGIN_HOST="https://streaming.cbs.com"

+Note that `BAKERY_ORIGIN_HOST` will be the base URL of your manifest files.

+#### Propeller

+To enable Propeller as an origin you can set the following:

+    $ export BAKERY_PROPELLER_ENABLED=true
     $ export BAKERY_PROPELLER_HOST="http://propeller.com"
     $ export BAKERY_PROPELLER_CREDS="usr:pw"
-    $ export BAKERY_ENABLE_XRAY=false
-    $ export BAKERY_ENABLE_XRAY_PLUGINS=false #for local debugging, if XRAY is enabled, set this to false

-Note that `BAKERY_ORIGIN_HOST` will be the base URL of your manifest files.
+Please reach out to the [Propeller](https://cbsinteractive.github.io/propeller) team for configuring your access prior to working with propeller origin channels.

-#### Setup a local AWS XRay Daemon
+#### AWS XRay

 If you want to enable XRAY to run on your local machine, you will need to run an xray daemon locally.
 For help on setting up a local instance, check the AWS documentation [here](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon-local.html)

+Once configured, you can enable the following environment variables:

+    $ export BAKERY_ENABLE_XRAY=true
+    $ export BAKERY_ENABLE_XRAY_PLUGINS=false #For local debugging you will want to set this to false

-Bakery will connect to the Daemon on the default port
+When enabled, Bakery will connect to the Daemon on the default port

 #### Run the API: